architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 ---

-### `arc.http`
+## `arc.http`

-`arc.http` provides middleware and request/response normalization for `@http` functions using Express-style callbacks.
+`arc.http` provides middleware and request/response normalization for `@http` functions using your choice of `async` functions or Express-style callbacks.

+> A legacy `arc.http.async` middleware interface will remain available exclusively for `async` functions, although we strongly encourage using the unified `arc.http` interface.

-#### Requests
+### Requests

-`arc.http` (and `arc.http.async`) provide the following:
+`arc.http` provides the following:
+- Built-in session support
+- Added conveniences, such as automatic parsing of `req.body`
 - Support for request formats from both AWS API Gateway `HTTP` and `REST` APIs
+- Added properties commonplace in other web servers, such as `req.params` (as opposed to the much more verbose `req.queryStringParameters`)
 - Backward-compatibility for `REST` API properties in `HTTP` APIs, enabling seamless API upgrades
-- Added conveniences, such as automatic parsing of `req.body`
-- Added properties commonplace in other web servers, such as `req.params` (as opposed to the much more verbose `req.queryStringParameters`)

-Handler functions passed to `arc.http[.async]` receive a `request` object containing all of the [API Gateway request properties](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) specific to `HTTP` and `REST` APIs.
+Handler functions passed to `arc.http` receive a `request` object containing all of the [API Gateway request properties](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) specific to `HTTP` and `REST` APIs.
 Additionally, the following properties are added or improved for convenience:

 - `body` - **object**
   - Automatically parsed if present; `{}` if request has no body